1917 History, Fun Facts and Trivia

 Kiwanis International was founded in Detroit, Michigan

-The term “breakfast is the most important meal of the day” was popularized by marketing campaigns of cereal companies after it appeared in Good Health Magazine.
+The term “breakfast is the most important meal of the day” was popularized by cereal companies’ marketing campaigns after appearing in Good Health Magazine.

-The modern concept of a grocery store, where you get items off the shelf yourself, wasn’t invented until 1917, at Piggly Wiggly grocery stores.
+At Piggly Wiggly grocery stores, the modern concept of a grocery store, where you get items off the shelf yourself, wasn’t invented until 1917.

-The first use of OMG was in a September 9, 1917 letter to Winston Churchill, from Lord Fisher.
+The first use of OMG was in Lord Fisher’s September 9, 1917, letter to Winston Churchill.

 The American Quartet, Elsie Baker, Bora Bayes, Henry Burr, Albert Campbell, Byron G. Harlan, Marion Harris, Charles Harrison, Al Jolson, Ada Jones, Lucy Isabelle Marsh, John McCormack, Billy Murray, The Original Dixieland Jazz Band, The Peerless Quartet, Prince’s Orchestra, Joseph C. Smith’s Orchestra, John Philip Sousa’s Band, The Sterling Trio, Van & Schenck, The Victor Military Band, Weber & Fields, Reinald Werrenrath, Anna Wheaton

 A bank in Utah was built using 80,000 bricks mailed via USPS in 50-pound packages to save on freight costs.
-The post office changes parcel post rules after that.
+The post office changed parcel post rules after that.

 Cape Canaveral is part of the Diocese of Orlando, making its Bishop technically Bishop of the Moon, according to the 1917 Code of Canon Law (“any newly discovered territory was placed under the jurisdiction of the diocese from which the expedition which discovered that territory left”).

-The Miracle of the Sun, which occurred in Fatima, Portugal in 1917, and was accepted as a miracle by the Catholic Church in 1930.
+The Miracle of the Sun occurred in Fatima, Portugal, in 1917 and was accepted as a miracle by the Catholic Church in 1930.
 At least 30,000 people gathered to see a multicolored sun dancing in the sky.

 The United States purchased the Danish West Indies for $25,000,000 and renamed them the Virgin Islands.

-The Royal Family officially adopted the name ‘Windsor’ as their surname in 1917.
+The Royal Family officially adopted ‘Windsor’ as their surname in 1917.

 WWI News:

 The model for Uncle Sam on the famous 1917 post I Want You is the face of the painter, James Montgomery Flagg.
-For effect, he aged his own portrait and added the goatee beard.
-Flagg used his own picture in order to avoid the need to find a model.
+For effect, he aged his portrait and added the goatee beard.
+Flagg used his picture to avoid the need to find a model.
 It was partially inspired by a British recruitment poster showing Lord Kitchener in a similar pose.

 The Trading with the Enemy Act of 1917 enabled the U.S. government to seize private assets worth millions of dollars, including Bayer’s trademark on Aspirin.